mohnagah/V2X_STM32_BLUEPILL/V2N(FOTA)/README.md

 - **Web Server Integration:** Utilizes a web server for uploading .hex applications and providing access to firmware updates.
 - **NodeMCU Communication:** Facilitates communication between the web server and the target device, handling the download and flashing process.
+- **Secure Transmission:** Uses XOR symmetric encryption to encrypt data at the server side and decrypt data at the NodeMCU side.
 - **Remote Firmware Updates:** Enables remote updating of firmware over-the-air, eliminating the need for physical connections or manual intervention.
 - **Bootloader Integration:** Integrates with the STM Bootloader to manage the flashing process and execute the updated firmware.